-CEMS has received one (1) general CLE credit for this presentation
+CEMS has received one (1) general CLE credit and the CDLE-OPS has approved the webinar for Registered Environmental Professional (REP) continuing education credits for this presentation

 Chlorinated and fuel contaminant releases generally occur on developed properties where obstacles exist to prohibit proper and complete assessment and remediation.
 New horizontal well technologies have dramatically improved the quality, quantity, and density of data collection to complete conceptual site models in inaccessible areas and improve data density in other areas.
 The recent advancements in horizontal well technologies have made it possible for the well system to be utilized as a permanent, repeatable sampling tool followed by direct and accurate remedial treatment, all accomplished utilizing the same well system.

 The specific development is a nested horizontal well system.
 The horizontal installation provides several benefits, including accessing inaccessible areas but also better performance than the vertical counter parts.
 The nested function of the well system allows discreteness that facilitates benefits in both the assessment and remedial phases.
 This presentation will provide the details of the new horizontal well technology, including the key benefits and perspectives that can change when the entire plume can be properly addressed.
 Case studies will be presented to demonstrate key benefits and illustrate the ability to tackle plumes more efficiently and effectively.